 Concrete Failures and Why They Happen

-The good news is that with the right materials, equipment, and help from the experienced professionals at Vesta Foundation Solutions, concrete damage can be repaired.
-Call us today at (405) 233-8533 or click below to get a free concrete repair inspection in Oklahoma City.
+The good news is that with the right materials, equipment, and help from the experienced Oklahoma City concrete repair and leveling professionals at Vesta Foundation Solutions, your concrete damage can be repaired.
+Call us today at (405) 233-8533 or click below to get a free concrete repair inspection.

 Why Concrete Fails

 Concrete can fail due to problems with the mixture itself, from the freeze-thaw cycle of water, and issues with the soil the concrete has been poured on.
 Reinforced concrete is concrete that has wire mesh or steel bars embedded to increase its strength, but those internal materials do run the risk of corroding.
 The steel within the concrete will corrode and rust, which builds up inside the concrete and eventually leads to cracks, stains, and spalling.
 But even concrete that has not been reinforced with steel is at risk of concrete failure.
-We explore some of the environmental causes for concrete failure in Oklahoma City below.
+Our Oklahoma City concrete repair and leveling experts explore some of the environmental causes of concrete failure below.

 What Lies Beneath